TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/BackendEntryPoint/Index.rst

 ..  versionadded:: 13.0
-    Before TYPO3 v13 the backend entry point path for accessing the backend has always been :samp:`/typo3`.
+    Before TYPO3 v13 the backend entry point path for accessing the backend has always been :path:`/typo3`.
 Since TYPO3 v13 the backend entry point can be adjusted to something else.
 See :ref:`backend-entry-point-configuration`
     and :ref:`backend-entry-point-migration`.

+..  versionchanged:: 14.0

-    The legacy entry point :samp:`/typo3/index.php` is no longer needed and therefore deprecated.
-See :ref:`backend-entry-point-legacy-free`.
+    The legacy entry point :file:`/typo3/index.php` is no longer needed and has been removed.

 The TYPO3 backend URL is configurable in order to enable optional protection against application administrator interface infrastructure enumeration